ochibi1/furima_app/README.md

 - has_many :user_evaluations
 - has_one :deliver_address, dependent: :destroy
 - has_one :creditcard, dependent: :destroy
-- has_many :products, dependent: :destroy
+- has_many :products, through: :favorites, dependent: :destroy